yiisoft/validator/docs/guide/customizing-error-messages.md

 classes for example.

 There is another special interface called `AttributeTranslatorProviderInterface` for this case allowing the validator to extract translations from the objects implementing it.
-An example for the russian language:
+An example for Russian language:

 ```php
 final class ChangePasswordForm implements AttributeTranslatorProviderInterface